-The Audit Committee met six times in 2016, including one telephonic meeting.
-The members of the Audit Committee in 2016 were Mr. Brooks, Mr. Foster, Mr. Hehir, Mr. Fernandez, Ms. Harty and Mr. Gary C. Valade.
-Mr. Valade retired from the Board and all Committees on October 19, 2016.
-Ms. Harty joined the Audit Committee upon her appointment to the board on July 19, 2016, and was appointed Chairperson of the Audit Committee upon Mr. Valade's retirement.
-Each of the foregoing members of the Audit Committee during 2016, and currently, is independent, as independence is defined in the rules of the SEC and in the listing standards of the NYSE.
+The Audit Committee met eight times in 2019, including two telephonic meetings.
+The members of the Audit Committee in 2019 were Mr. Alfroid, Mr. Brooks (until his retirement in May 2019), Mr. Foster, Mr. Hehir, Mr. Fernandez and Ms. Harty.
+Ms. Harty is the Chairperson of the Audit Committee.
+Each of the foregoing members of the Audit Committee during 2019, and currently, is independent, as independence is defined in the rules of the SEC and in the listing standards of the NYSE.
 The Board has determined that Ms. Harty, the Audit Committee's Chairperson, qualifies as an "audit committee financial expert" as defined in the regulations of the SEC.
-For 2017, Mr. Alfroid joined the Audit Committee.